 If you’ve been paying attention to recent heater designs, adjustable louvers are usually the first feature you notice.
 See, not all workshops and garages are designed the same.

 As such, people need something to help direct heat to where it’s needed the most instead of having to move, spin and turn your heater all the time.
 Adjustable louvers come to the rescue by pointing the heat through a series of directions for a maximum heating effect.

 When you’re out shopping for a garage heater, it helps if you can find one with a long enough power cord.
 This will allow you to place the heater as close to the workstation as possible to receive quicker and more efficient results.

 Imagine installing an infrared garage heater 10 to 20 meters away from your workstation.
 There’s no way the heat is getting to you unless you move closer.
 In case your heater comes with a short plug cable or it requires some hardwiring, get an extension that maintains high voltage.

 If you’re looking for a light and portable heater for your garage, it helps if it comes with as many mobile features as possible.
 One of these features is a carry handle that lets you carry and reposition the heater easily.

 Sure, this may not be an essential feature initially, but you’ll be cursing yourself when you have to awkwardly ferry your heater from one place to another.
 Similarly, the handle lets you carry the unit without burning your fingers off.

-Castors and wheels are both extremely useful features t have on a garage heater.
-These little accessories enable you to move your heater without needing to lift it from the ground.
+Castors and wheels are both extremely useful features to have on a garage heater.
+These little accessories enable you to move your heater without needing to lift it off the ground.
 As garage heaters are getting larger and more powerful, lifting them can be bad for your back and dangerous for your health.
 Wheels let you ferry the whole thing even while it’s still in operation.

 - Tip Over Off Switch